 The link below to Prof. Gary Schwartz, PhD article on a Frontline 2011 TV Show, where I was the medium whom he conducted the “double-blind reading test”.
 Prof. Schwartz is a frequent guest on www.CoasttoCoastam.com radio show talking about Mediumship and Afterlife Communication.
 There were two subjects that night, afterward Dr. Schwartz complimented me on how accurate I had been.
 Nancy

-Unfortunately, I was noticed that the below link is not working .
+Unfortunately, I noticed that his site is no working .
 I have copied and posted what was in his article toward bottom of page.

 My move from Roseville CA to Arizona and how I met Prof. Gary Schwartz.